thinkinglabs/thinkinglabs.github.io/_drafts/on-the-evilness-of-feature-branching-why-do-teams-use-feature-branches.md

 We want to reduce the lead time because we want to accelerate feedback.
 We want to know as fast as possible if the thing we have just implemented and deployed into production is actually being used and how it is being used.
-Based on this information we can make new decisions and run new experiments to find new unmet needs of our customers and find new ways to delight our customers.
-Which is a huge competitive advantage.
+Based on this information, we can make new decisions.
+We can run new experiments to find new unmet needs of our customers and find new ways to delight our customers.
+Which is an immense competitive advantage.

-By using feature branching we are, in fact, doing the quite the opposite!
+By using feature branching we are, in fact, doing quite the opposite!
 We are going to delay feedback by increasing lead time and time to market.

-Therefore instead of optimising for developer productivity we should optimise for team productivity and adopt a team-oriented branching strategy.
+Therefore instead of optimising for developer productivity, we should optimise for team productivity and adopt a team-oriented branching strategy.

 > If it hurts, do it more often.
 Bring the pain forward.